BIKING ON THE HANK AARON STATE TRAIL

 Saturday (9/23) at 12 pm, 12:30 pm, 1 pm, 1:30 pm, 2 pm, 2:30 pm.
 Ticket required ($10).
 Duration: 25 minutes.
 Capacity: 6 per tour.

-Join Pabst Milwaukee for a sneak peek of our craft brewery!
-We’re opening our doors of the otherwise private brewery floor for these special tours.
+Join Pabst Milwaukee for a sneak peek of their craft brewery!
+Pabst Milwaukee is opening doors of the otherwise private brewery floor for these special tours.
 Guests will be treated to a tour from the brewer as well as some samples of the beers we’re brewing in house.

 Meet at 1037 W Juneau Ave.